FJY08/fjy08.github.io/content/authors/admin/_index.md

       - Mapped the error correction feedback problem to a four-color linear separability problem on a hypercube.
       - Showed unique advantages for spin qubit platforms.
   - position: Research Intern
+    company_name: Aramco Overseas Company
+    company_url: ''
+    company_logo: ''
+    date_start: 2024-06-01
+    date_end: 2024-08-31
+    summary: |
+      - Proposed a signal pruning method for two-dimensional seismic sensing data using edge detection and brightness variation statistics.
+      - Suggested a hypothesis that QUBO optimization difficulty may depend on the Hamming distance between initial state and global optimum, in addition to energy barrier height, and partially validated it on the D-Wave quantum annealer.
+      - Classified the applicability of quantum acceleration for QUBO using a random forest approach.
+  - position: Research Intern
     company_name: QuTech, Delft University of Technology
     company_url: https://qutech.nl/
     company_logo: ''